evolvablehardware/iCEFARM/README.md

 ```

 #### Uvicorn Locally
 Not recommended to use this, but here for the sake of completeness.
-The docker compose stack runs with uvicorn, so it is usually better to use that.
 Install iCEFARM module:
 ```
 python3 -m venv .venv